cviedmai/auwfg/readme.md

 - `RemoteIp`: (net.IP) The IP of the client that made the request.
 This is extracted from the HTTP headers x-forwarded-for, client-ip and remote-addr (the first one with an IP is the value of the remote IP).
 - `Params`: Parameters extracted from the URL. [explained below](#nr)
 - `RawBody`: The raw body bytes of the request.
 Only available if `LoadRawBody` configuration is set.
+- `RawQuery`: The raw query string of the request.
+Only available if `LoadRawQuery` configuration is set.

 <a id="cfd"></a>
 ## ContextFactory and Dispatcher